Requiem / Burial

 A Requiem, a Mass said for the departed, is the traditional catholic funeral service, with or without the remains present.
 It is an important ritual of celebrating the life of and bidding farewell to the deceased, as well as allowing the bereaved to grieve and take hope in God.

 "The death of a member of the Church should be reported as soon as possible to, and arrangements for the funeral should be made in consultation with, the Minister of the Congregation" (Book of Common Prayer).
-If one needs help finding funeral services, Father Bates recommends consultation with the The Memorial Society of Northeast New Jersey.
-Some guidance for finding affordable direct cremation may be found in this article from the Huffington Post.
+If one needs help finding funeral services, we have had good experiences with the Jacob A. Holle & Preston Funeral Homes.

 Musical selections must be approved by the Director of Music and the Rector.
 Only sacred music on acoustic instruments will be approved according to these parameters: sacred organ music or other acoustic sacred music may be used (no electronic instruments will be allowed).
 Hymns and songs must come from The Hymnal 1982 (or in some instances from other approved hymnals of The Episcopal Church).
 No other music, including praise music or choruses, may be used without approval of the Director of Music and the Rector, and then only with acoustic instruments.

-Clergy will officiate requiems for Communicants (see the definition of a Communicant here) and their immediate family members at no cost, though some fees apply (for example, the fee for the organist and soloist).
+Clergy will officiate requiems for Communicants (see the definition of a Communicant in our information about weddings) and their immediate family members at no cost, though some fees apply (for example, the fee for the organist and soloist).

 The following fees for funerals will apply:

-Attendant Fee (required for all) = for each hour the building must be accessible earlier than 1-hour prior to the scheduled beginning or later than 1-hour past the scheduled conclusion of the service, the fee for the attendant arranged by the church who will provide access and oversight is $20 per hour (partial hours are rounded up to the next hour)
+Attendant Fee – $50 (required for all) plus $25 per hour for each hour the building must be accessible earlier than 1-hour prior to the scheduled beginning or later than 1-hour past the scheduled conclusion of the service.
+Partial hours are rounded up to the next hour.

 See below for costs related to the columbarium.